atreyasha/spp-explainability/docs/develop.md

         1.  describe meaning of SoPa++ in C-symbology

+        2.  mention target audience of explainability somewhere

+        3.  consider adding sample notation to equations of distance metrics -\> could help with results

-        2.  improve table of differences with shared columns for similarities, or something else
+        4.  improve table of differences with shared columns for similarities, or something else

-        3.  consider adding background section on NLU overall and tasks available
+        5.  consider adding background section on NLU overall and tasks available

-        4.  mention the purpose of the intent detection task briefly on a grander-scheme-of-things
+        6.  mention the purpose of the intent detection task briefly on a grander-scheme-of-things

-        5.  mention briefly the purpose of the slot filling task
+        7.  mention briefly the purpose of the slot filling task

     4. Terminologies and abbreviations